hellkonig/Linux-Minimal-Installation-and-Configuration/README.md

-# Arch-Installation-guide
+# Linux-Minimal-Installation-and-Configuration
-This repository guide everybody to install arch linux on laptops or personal computers
+This repository is a guidance to install basic linux system on laptops or personal computers and configure it into a fully functioning operation system.

 ## Pre installation